The Only Source of Light

 “Let perseverance finish its work (in us), so we will grow, lacking nothing in Christ.”
 (James 1:4)

-He knows we live in an easily shaken world that defies Him and that can so easily distract us from a determined walk with Christ that is distinctively different and provides a firm foundation as it is grounded in His Word, Truth.
+He knows we live in an easily shaken world that defies Him and that can so easily distract us from a determined walk with Christ that is distinctively different and provides a firm foundation as it is grounded in His Word of Truth.

 And so, out of His great love and tenderness, He appeals to us not to neglect meeting together.
-Rather, we are to give one another confidence…
+Rather, as we spend time with other believers, we give one another confidence.

 “…to press on to take hold of that for which Christ Jesus took hold of (us)… forgetting what lies behind and straining forward to what lies ahead…” (Philippians 3:12-14)